 Drop it & Take it, Leave it

 Select a toy that your pup likes to hold in his mouth.
-A thick knotted rope or a stuffed toy (especially designed for dogs) usually works best.
+A thick knotted rope or a stuffed toy (specially designed for dogs) works well.

-We start by making sure that we have a toy that the puppy is interested in taking in his mouth and holding on to.
+Start by making sure that you have a toy that the puppy is interested in taking in his mouth and holding on to.

-Next you introduce the cue take it.
-This happens once the puppy has dropped the toy and done his sit.
+Next, introduce the cue to take it.
+This happens once the puppy has dropped the toy and sits.
 You start the game again by offering the toy back.
 The sequence goes like this; take it — drop it — sit — take it.
 Rinse and repeat!

 You should proceed this way until you see that the puppy is readily dropping the toy.
-Start to fade out the treat to the nose but continue to reward the sit with a treat for a few days and then more randomly, and then not at all.
+Start to fade out the treat to the nose but continue to reinforce for the sit.

 Take It, Leave It

-Sit or kneel down on the ground with your pup.
-Get his attention by showing him that you have a treat (the puppy should REALLY like the treat you have chosen for this).
+Sit or kneel on the ground with your pup.
+Get his attention by giving him a treat.

 To begin with, keep your hand way above the pup’s nose and eye level.
 We want it to be easy for him to earn the treat.
 If he is jumping, raise your hand higher, wait until he has four paws on the ground then treat.
 Gradually add, waiting until he glances away from your hand to you, then treat.

 Repeat until the puppy is readily looking at you versus your hand.
 When you have achieved this you can slowly start to lower the hand always aiming to keep the pup successful and not frustrated.
 Each time the puppy looks from the treat to you, you can cue him to take it and give him the treat.
 You can begin to hold the treat lower as your puppy gets better at the game.
 As your puppy gets better at it, build some duration on the time he holds eye contact with you.
 The Benefits- Food in your hands is a cue to be calm, keep four paws on the ground, and to check in with you.